AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 * Camera Firmware: 10.2

 ## Limitations
-* Apache Reverse Proxy does not work with content, i.e. images, in the HTML page
+* Apache Reverse Proxy can not translate content with absolute addresses (i.e. /image.png) in the HTML page.
+Use only relative content (i.e. image.png or ../image.png)).
+More information how to handle relative urls correctly with a reverse proxy [here](https://serverfault.com/questions/561892/how-to-handle-relative-urls-correctly-with-a-reverse-proxy).

 ## Configure Camera Apache Web Server to forward web requests
 The Web Server can be accessed from a Web Browser eighter directly using a port number (i.e. http://mycamera:8080) or through the Apache Server in the camera using an extension to the camera web URL (i.e http://mycamera/monkey).
 To configure the Apache Server as a Reverse Proxy Server, use the procedure shown below.